-Since we ran our first Young Community Leaders programme in 2011/2012, 120 young people have completed the programme.
+Since we ran our first Young Community Leaders programme in 2011/2012, more than 140 young people have completed the programme.
 The participants say that they grew in confidence and self-belief, learned how to be effective leaders, became more involved in their communities and made new friends.
-This year 23 participants completed the 2015 – 2016 programme.
+20 people signed up for the 2017/2018 programme.

 What our graduates have said about the programme:

 “Without YCL I would not be close to the person I am today.
 It has changed the way I see things and the way I live my life day to day.”